sparkfun/SparkFun_6DoF_LSM6DSV16X/docs/hardware_overview.md

 ####LED

 Let there be light!
+Or not.
 An LED on the front of each board indicates power is being provided to the board.
 If you don't like LEDs or you are concerned about current draw, cut the jumper highlighted below.